Do You Have to Get Health Insurance?Updated: 2020-07-28 by Shae Irving

 What that means is that you'll still have to report your coverage status on your federal tax return, but you won't have to pay a federal tax penalty if you're not covered.

 That said, a handful of states have passed their own health insurance requirements.
-If you live in one of these states, you may owe a state tax penalty unless you are exempt from the state's law.
+If you live in one of these states -- California, the District of Columbia, Massachusetts, New Jersey, or Rhode Island -- you may owe a state tax penalty unless you are exempt from the state's law.

 To learn more, select your state from the list on this page.